Skip to main content

 tip

-nRF Connect SDK v1.6.0, and all versions since, has built-in support for the Memfault Firmware SDK on nRF9160-based targets.
-Nordic Semiconductor provides some excellent documentation on how to integrate Memfault in your existing nRF Connect SDK project, together with a sample integration project.
+nRF Connect SDK has built-in support for the Memfault Firmware SDK on nRF9160-based targets.
+Nordic Semiconductor provides some excellent documentation on how to integrate Memfault in your existing nRF Connect SDK project, together with a sample integration project (source available here).
 We recommend following both this documentation page as well as Nordic's.

 Upon completion of the integration, the following subcomponents will be added to your system!